UMass-Rescue/2025-project-roost-evaluation/README.md

 ## Overview

 This project evaluates content matching capabilities using HMA (Hasher-Matcher-Actioner) from Facebook's ThreatExchange repository.
-The project includes a docker-compose setup that automatically builds and runs HMA from a locked commit, along with an evaluation service that runs tests against the local HMA container.
+Includes docker-compose setup that builds HMA from a locked commit and an evaluation service for running tests.

 ## Prerequisites